happytodev/filament-social-networks/README.md

 ## Functionnalities

+- possibility to add, modify, delete, list social networks among the following 21 :
+    - DevianArt
+    - Discord
+    - Facebook
+    - Github
+    - Instagram
+    - LinkedIn
+    - Medium
+    - Pinterest
+    - Reddit
+    - Skype
+    - Snapchat
+    - Soundcloud
+    - Telegram
+    - TikTok
+    - Tumblr
+    - Twitch
+    - Twitter
+    - Vimeo
+    - WattPad
+    - WhatsApp
+    - Youtube
 - easy to install as Filament plugin (see below)
 - possibility to use OrbitPHP or classical driver database
-- possibility to add, edit, remove, list social networks
 - social networks icons provided by default via svgporn
 - possibility to add your custom icons if you want
 - possibility to activate or not a social network